clackary/EvalSystem/API/README.md

 ![Creating a callback function](/API/README_Images/editingAPI10.png)

-And now we return the data we fetched in the QuestionsController
+And now we return the data we fetched in the QuestionsController.

 ![returning the data we fetched earlier](/API/README_Images/editingAPI11.png)

-Now if we test it out in Postman you should get an array containing every row converted to a json object.
+Now, if we test it out in Postman, you should get an array containing every row converted to a json object.

 ![using Postman to do an HTTP request to get our data](/API/README_Images/editingAPI12.png)